ciaranrobrien/SwiftUIMasonry/README.md

 ### Parameters
 * `axis`: The layout axis of this masonry.
 * `lines`: The number of lines in the masonry.
-* `horizontalSpacing`: The distance between horizontally adjacent subviews, or `nil` if you want the masonry to choose a default distance for each pair of subviews.
-* `verticalSpacing`: The distance between vertically adjacent subviews, or `nil` if you want the masonry to choose a default distance for each pair of subviews.
+* `spacing`: The distance between adjacent subviews, or `nil` if you want the masonry to choose a default distance for each pair of subviews.
 * `content`: A view builder that creates the content of this masonry.

 ## Advanced Usage
+The distance between adjacent subviews can be controlled in both axes using the `horizontalSpacing` and `verticalSpacing` parameters, instead of the `spacing` parameter.

 The `lines`, `columns` and `rows` parameters can be initialised with one of the `MasonryLines` cases:
 * `adaptive`: A variable number of lines.
 This case uses the provided `sizeConstraint` to decide the exact number of lines.
 * `fixed`: A constant number of lines.